-HOW WE GET RID OF BEES?
+BEE REMOVAL: HOW WE GET RID OF BEES?

-MOST COMMON DISEASES SPREAD BY BEES:
+WHAT ARE THE MOST COMMON DISEASES SPREAD BY BEES?

 Bee stings can cause very serious symptoms and illness associated with allergic reactions and hypersensitivity to bee venom.
 Perhaps the most recognized reactions are seen when a bee stings a person, particularly children, who are hypersensitive to the bee’s venom.
 This may result in serious, maybe even life-threatening conditions.
-These stings generally create lesions and may also involve intense pain, swelling, itching and potential of anaphylaxis, a life-threatening reaction that causes shock.
-Secondary infections to stings can occur if the bites and stings are not kept clean and properly disinfected.
+These stings generally create lesions and may also involve intense pain, swelling, itching, and potential of anaphylaxis, a life-threatening reaction that causes shock.
+Secondary infections in stings can occur if the bites and stings are not kept clean and properly disinfected.

 The most effective prevention is not trying to attract bees.